freeCodeCamp/freeCodeCamp/guide/english/html/page-structure/index.md

 ### Changes in HTML5

 #### Introduction of semantic tags
-Instead of using `<div>` for every other container several semantic(these tags help screenreaders which are used by visually impaired) tags such as `<header>` `<footer>`.
+Instead of using `<div>` for every other container several semantic(these tags help screen readers which are used by visually impaired) tags such as `<header>` `<footer>`.
 So it is advisable to use these tags instead of generic `<div>`.

 #### More Information: